thefinnlab/psyanim-2/README.md

 **3. To run editor server locally: `npm run editor` and then navigate to 'localhost:3000' in your Chrome browser**

-**4. To watch for code changes while dev server is running, in a separate terminal run: `npm run watch`**
+**4. To watch for code changes while dev server is running, in a separate terminal run: `npm run editor-watch`**

 **5. (Optional) Install recommended VS Code Extensions [Link](./docs/helpful_vscode_extensions.md)**